-40.6.4 International Referees Candidates are not limited per country.
+40.7.4 International Referees Candidates are not limited per country.

-40.7 SUSPENSION AND WITHDRAWAL OF INTERNATIONAL REFEREES' CARDS
+40.8 SUSPENSION AND WITHDRAWAL OF INTERNATIONAL REFEREES' CARDS

-- 40.7.1 An International Referee who has been inactive in national and international competitions for a two-year (2) period will be suspended and his Referee Card returned to the FIVB as requested by the FIVB Secretariat. - 40.7.2 An International Referee who has not, for a two-year (2) period, officiated at any international match, whilst continuing his national activity, will be suspended from international activity: - at the request of his national federation, the Refereeing Commission may grant another examination to resume his refereeing activity; and - b. exceptional cases may be examined by the Commission at the request of the national federation. - 40.7.3 When an International Referee has to interrupt his refereeing activity for work or study reasons for a two-year (2) period and his Federation asks for a leave of absence at the end of the absence, he may, with the Commission's approval, pass an examination in order to be re-admitted to the list of International Referees. - 40.7.4 At the international level, it is not possible to perform the duties of coach and referee simultaneously.
-Should an International Referee perform as a coach in an international match, the match will be considered as regular, but the referee will be suspended from his activity, and his position cancelled.
+- 40.8.1 An International Referee/FIVB International Referee who has been inactive in national competitions for a two-year (2) period will be suspended and his or her Referee Card returned to the FIVB as requested by the FIVB Volleyball Department. - 40.8.2 An International Referee/FIVB International Referee who has not, for a two-year (2) period, officiated at any international match due to his or her own personal decision or unavailability, whilst continuing his national activity, will be suspended from international activity: - a. at the request of his national federation, the Refereeing and Rules of the Game Commission may grant another examination to resume his or her international refereeing activity; and - b. exceptional cases may be examined by the Rules of the Game and Refereeing Commission at the request of the National Federation. - 40.8.3 When an International Referee/FIVB International Referee has to interrupt his refereeing activity for work or study reasons for a two-year (2) period and his or her Federation asks for a leave of absence at the end of the absence, he or she may, with the Rules of the Game and Refereeing Commission's approval, pass an examination in order to be re-admitted to the list of International Referees/FIVB International Referees. - 40.8.4 At the international level, it is not possible to perform the duties of a coach and a referee simultaneously.
+Should an International Referee perform as a coach in an international match, the match will be considered as regular, but the referee will be suspended from his or her activity, and his or her position cancelled. - 40.8.5 At the international level, it is not possible to perform the duties of a referee and also be the President of a National Federation simultaneously.
+An International Referee/FIVB International Referee shall automatically have his or her position as an International Referee or FIVB International Referee terminated once he or she becomes the President of a National Federation. - 40.8.6 At the international level, an International Referee/FIVB International Referee shall not be eligible to be appointed to referee volleyball and beach volleyball matches at the same time.
+He or she must choose to be listed either in the FIVB International Referee list or the Beach Volleyball Referee list but not both.

-40.8 CRITERIA FOR THE NEW CATEGORIZATION SYSTEM AND REFEREE SELECTION
+40.9 CRITERIA FOR THE NEW CATEGORIZATION SYSTEM AND REFEREE SELECTION